 Fixed Deposit (FD)

-Fixed deposit or FD is considered one of the safest, stable, and risk-free investment options available in the market.
+Fixed deposit or FD is considered one of the safest, most stable, and risk-free investment options available in the market.
 The whole idea behind investing money in FD is to ensure maximum return from various FD schemes.
-The fund security and hassle-free renewal process is also something that attracts various investors.
+The fund security and hassle-free renewal process are also something that attracts various investors.
 The returns are almost guaranteed and there is hardly any depreciation on the principal amount which makes it one of the best short-term investment options.

 Even though FD is a good short-term/medium-term investment option.
 It is to be noted that the average rate of inflation is almost 6% annually.
 The rate of return on FD investment is hardly 5-6% per annum which is almost equal to the average rate of inflation per year.
 Hence it is always advisable that FD must be preferred by an individual for only those goals which are fixed in nature.

-For example– If Mr. A is willing to invest money for his daughter’s marriage which will be organized within the next 5 years.
+For example– If Mr. A is willing to invest money in his daughter’s marriage which will be organized within the next 5 years.
 He must consider investing his funds in an investment tool that guarantees fixed and secured returns.
 Since the goal of the daughter’s marriage is a fixed goal, he must consider investing in FD since it is the most secure/reliable investment option and the returns will be guaranteed.
 On the contrary, if Mr. A invests his money into Equity, instead of FD then there is always a possibility of the market going down and he might suffer major losses.
 And since the daughter’s marriage is a fixed goal, a much safer investment option must be chosen.

 The recurring deposit also known as RD is yet another safe and reliable investment option available in the market.
-This is considered as one of the best short-term investment options which yield more return on investment as compared to the savings account and almost similar return if compare with FD.
+This is considered one of the best short-term investment options which yields more return on investment as compared to the savings account and almost similar return if compare with FD.
 One can easily opt for the RD option through their bank application or net banking.
 A fixed amount is deducted from the account of the beneficiary every month for the selected tenure and further, post the completion of the maturity period the amount is credited into the account of the beneficiary along with interest.